 A: No. The Village movement is all about helping us stay in the home of our choosing, with support provided to promote purpose, connections, community engaging and peace of mind.

 Q: Who selects the recommended providers or vendors?

-A: Our Administrative and Finance Team is developing a list of recommended providers of all sorts of services – from home repair to home care – starting with contacts from committee members, friends and neighbors.
-The team is also developing the vetting process.
+A: We are developing a list of recommended providers of all sorts of services – from home repair to home care – starting with suggestions from SVP volunteers, friends and neighbors.
 This list of recommended vendors will be available for members only.